-Just be sure it is well away from your edible vegetables.
+Just be sure the station is positioned well away from your edible vegetables.
 Don’t forget to keep water here too.
 My entire crop of tomatoes each had one bite out of them and I am sure the squirrels were mainly thirsty that day.

-Cages for Vegetables
+Cages for Vegetables are natural squirrel repellents

 One of the best natural squirrel repellent ideas is simply to keep them out!
 The squirrels cannot eat when they can’t get into the vegetable area.
 Think about making tall wire cages.

 A note on Predators.